Scale decomposition in compressible turbulence: Preliminaries sec:Preliminaries

 In this paper we study the dynamics at various scales through a direct analysis of the compressible Navier Stokes equations without the use of any closure approximation.
 The equations are those of continuity (\ref{continuity}), momentum (\ref{momentum}), and either internal energy (\ref{internal-energy}) or total energy (\ref{total-energy}):

+We also write down the kinetic energy budget (\ref{kinetic-energy}) for convenience.
 Here, $\bu$ is velocity, $\rho$ is density, $e$ is internal energy per unit mass, $E=|\bu|^2/2 + e$ is total energy per unit mass, $P$ is pressure, $\mu$ is dynamic viscosity, ${\bf F}$ is an external acceleration field stirring the fluid, ${\bf q} = -\kappa \grad T$ is the heat flux with a conduction coefficient $\kappa$ and temperature $T$.
+The symmetric strain tensor is $S_{ij} = (\partial_j u_i + \partial_i u_j)/2$, and the viscous stress, $\sigma_{ij}=2\mu(S_{ij} - d^{-1} S_{kk}\delta_{ij})$, is deviatoric (traceless) in $d$-dimensions.
 For convenience, we have assumed a zero bulk viscosity even though all our analysis applies to the more general case.
-We have assumed that $\mu = \nu\rho$ is independent of $\bx$.
-In general, $\mu(\bx)\sim T(\bx)^{\alpha}$, hence our assumption should hold in isothermal flows.
-It is also reasonable in flows which are turbulent enough such that temperature conduction is enhanced, making $\mu$ a weak function of $\bx$.
+Dynamic viscosity varies in space and is well-described by Sutherland's law or simpler power law approximations, $\mu(\bx)\sim T^\alpha(\bx)$.